Deputy (Acadian): Refusing an Unconditional Oath (1727)

 Charles Landry died on November 5, 1727, less than two months after his arrest at about the age of 39 on November 5, 1727.
 There is no indication he was released from the Garrison before his death.
 He was the brother in-law of future Partisan Joseph Broussard and caretaker for Joseph's disputed illegitimate child.
-"One suspects that the Broussard brothers, probably still living on the haute rivière above Annapolis, kept the untimely death of their brother-in-law in mind when they removed themselves & their families to Chepoudy" and later towards the Petitcodiac River settlement; which will come to be known as a refuge for rebels and an area of fierce resistance.
+"One suspects that the Broussard brothers, probably still living on the haute rivière above Annapolis, kept the untimely death of their brother-in-law in mind when they removed themselves & their families to Chepoudy" and later towards the Petitcodiac River settlement; which came to be known as a refuge for rebels and an area of fierce resistance.

 The Oath of Allegiance was signed by more than 600 Acadians from "Mines, Cobequit, Piziquid & Beaubassin" in April, 1730.
-This Oath was the Conditional Oath sought, where verbal and written (in margin) concessions were made, which were later not recognized by the Governor and Council.
+This was the conditional oath sought, where verbal and written (in the margin) concessions were made, which were later not recognized by the Governor and Council.

 For the Refusal of the Oath, Acadians are looked back on as "premature republicans – a little too early for their own good".